SovereignCloudStack/csctl/docs/design.md

 ### Custom (e.g. for PRs)

 The custom mode is designed for PR purposes and supports automated testing.
 It accommodates versions formatted as v0.custom-pr123.
-Crucially, these versions must adhere to semantic versioning standards (semver) and are specifically intended as inputs for the csmctl tool.
+Crucially, these versions must adhere to semantic versioning standards (semver) and are specifically intended as inputs for the csctl tool.